-- STEP 1: Remove input power. - STEP 2: Remove front covers.
-Remove sub panels. - STEP 3 Verify the red LEDs on the discharge PCB are off.
-With a DC voltmeter verify less than 5 VDC from each Bus bar to chassis.
+- STEP 1: Remove input power. - STEP 2: Remove front covers and sub panels. - STEP 3 Verify the red LEDs on the discharge PCB are off.
+With a DC voltmeter verify less than 5 VDC from each Bus bar to chassis. - STEP 4: Remove five screws from the top of the keyboard sub panel.